Drwhomust/hazzy/README.md

 - [vscode](https://code.visualstudio.com/) (**NOTE: NO AI WAS USED IN THE MAKING OF HAZZY, ALL ART, MUSIC, AND CODE WERE MADE WITH 0 AI!
 THIS WAS MADE BY A ~~HUMAN~~ RAY**)
 - flatpak [builder](https://github.com/flathub/org.flatpak.Builder) to port to linux
 - android [studio](https://developer.android.com/studio) and tools (for android port) (**AGAIN!!
 WE DID NOT USE ANY AI FOR THE MAKING.
 ALL IS ~~HUMAN~~ RAY MADE.
 NO CLANKERS WERE USED**)
+- Git hosting for the source code is provided by [GitHub](https://github.com/) and backups to [GitLab](https://gitlab.com/)! (**final time i will say this but none of this game made with the use of Ai nor Ai assteded.
+It was all ~~human~~ ray made by a real ray creatue behind the screen!
+I have to keep saying this as the companies that we use for some of this love to shove Ai up to our faces. we hate it!!** but protogens are a exceptions)

 ## special thanks